Kaoffie/plover_modal_dictionary/README.md

 }
 ```

-Any of the `true/false` can be omitted.
+Any of the `true/false` options can be omitted.
 They are used like so:

 | Option | Default | Usage |
 |---|---|---|